f5devcentral/kojot-acme/README.md

 *Major Updates May 09, 2025 - See updates section at bottom for changes*

-*Minor Updates June 27, 2025 - See updates section at bottom for changes*
+*Minor Updates August 01, 2025 - See updates section at bottom for changes*

 This project defines a set of utility functions for the [Dehydrated](https://github.com/dehydrated-io/dehydrated) ACMEv2 client, supporting direct integration with F5 BIG-IP, and including additional advanced features: